MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-06-28-data-science-as-a-service.md

 ### Google Cloud Functions

 For simple "glue" data flows my go-to is Google Cloud Functions, as you only need write the code and deploy without needing to worry about servers or scale.
-Firebase has its own Cloud Function UI as well but that only supports node.js, so I opted to use the GCP console Cloud Fucntions in Python3.7.
-(Its the same service and infrastructure as Firebase.)
+Firebase has its own Cloud Function UI as well but that only supports node.js, so I opted to use the GCP console Cloud Functions in Python3.7 (Its the same service and infrastructure as Firebase.)

 Paddle had lots of Python examples already on the website on how to verify and deal with the data in their webhook payload so a lot of it was just copy-paste from there into the Cloud Function UI.
 There is some more setup info in the [Cloud Function readme](https://github.com/MarkEdmondson1234/Shiny-R-SaaS/tree/master/payment_app) - the only extra bit I needed to add was how to take the webhook payload and write it to Firestore - this was all handled by this snippet of code: